nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

   - SQL
   - user defined variables
 ---
-MySQL&#8217;s user variables have interesting properties that enable the useful techniques I wrote about in recent articles.
+MySQL's user variables have interesting properties that enable the useful techniques I wrote about in recent articles.
 One property is that you can read from and assign to a user variable simultaneously, because an assignment can be an r-value (the result of the assignment is the final value of the variable).
 Another property, which sometimes causes confusing behavior, is un-intuitive evaluation time.
-In this post I&#8217;ll show you how to make sure your variables get updated at the time they&#8217;re used, instead of potentially reading and updating them at different stages of query execution.
+In this post I'll show you how to make sure your variables get updated at the time they're used, instead of potentially reading and updating them at different stages of query execution.
 This technique enables a whole new range of applications for user variables.
 As a bonus, it also avoids extra columns of output created by variable manipulations.

 I will cover several things in this article: assignments as r-values and its side effects, lazy evaluation and its side effects, and finally a technique that lets you have non-lazy evaluation and avoid some side effects.

 ### Setup

-I&#8217;ll use the same data as in recent articles:
+I'll use the same data as in recent articles:

 <pre>CREATE TABLE fruits (
   type varchar(10) NOT NULL,